dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 In the high-level, there's no difference between the two workflow.
 However, the difference is in the "comprehend style" step.
-There used to be a gap between the CSS class name and the implementation.
+There used to be a gap / disconnection between the CSS class name and the implementation.
 With Tachyons, you sort of have the entire CSS library memorized because they have very predictable behaviors and names.
-The result is faster iterations of development.
+The result is faster development iterations.

-Lastly, I feel the workflow fits very well with the mindset of REPL-driven development in Clojure.
+Lastly, I feel this workflow matches very well with the mindset of REPL-driven development in Clojure.
 The tight feedback loop enables developer to try things as fast as s/he thinks.